 In the recent literature, the question of how big the difference between these two approaches is, has received growing interest, mainly due to attempts to relate it to the dark energy problem (Räsänen (2004), Kolb et al. (2005)).
 Since then, there have been many calculations trying to quantify the impact of this noncommutativity of time evolution and averaging.
 The direct way of trying to average the Einstein equations in their tensorial form turned out to be very difficult, because it is not clear how to define a meaningful average of tensors.
 Therefore the most popular scheme to work with is still the one by Buchert (Buchert (2000) and Buchert (2001)).
 In this approach, one uses the ADM equations to perform a 3+1 split of the spacetime into spatial hypersurfaces orthogonal to the fluid flow.
 The source is also in this case often taken to be a perfect fluid and the equations take their simplest form in the frame of an observer comoving with the fluid.
 After this split one can identify scalar, vector and tensor parts of the resulting equations.
 For the scalar sector there is then a straightforward definition of an average quantity as the integral of the scalar function over a comoving domain of the spatial hypersurface, divided by the volume of this domain.
-The use of this definition astonishingly provides a set of two differential equations in the homogeneous case:
+The use of this definition astonishingly provides a set of two differential equations for the average scale factor of the averaging domain, that resembles closely the Friedmann equations in the homogeneous case:

-$$3H_D^2 = 8\pi G \langle \rho \rangle_D - \frac{1}{2} \langle R \rangle_D - \frac{1}{2} Q_D + \Lambda$$ (1)
+$$3H_D^2 = 8\pi G \langle \rho \rangle_D - \frac{1}{2} \langle R \rangle_D - \frac{1}{2} Q_D + \Lambda \tag{1}$$

-$$\frac{\ddot{a}D}{a_D} = -4\pi G \langle \rho \rangle_D + Q_D + \Lambda$$ (2)
+$$\frac{\ddot{a}D}{a_D} = -4\pi G \langle \rho \rangle_D + Q_D + \Lambda \tag{2}$$

 This is surprising, because in this approach it is not necessary to constrain the matter source to a completely homogeneous one, but one can have arbitrarily large spatial variations in the density.
 There are, however, two important differences between the general averaged evolution equations (1) and (2) for the volume scale factor and the Friedmann equations.
-First of all, there is one extra term Q_D , which is called the kinematical backreaction term.
+First of all, there is one extra term $Q_D$ , which is called the kinematical backreaction term.
 It encodes the departure of the matter distribution in the spatial hypersurface from a homogeneous distribution.
-This is because it is defined as the variance of the local expansion rate of the spacetime minus the variance of the shear inside the domain D. Therefore, if the expansion fluctuations are bigger than the shear fluctuations, Q_D is positive and contributes to the accelerates the domain's expansion.
-This effective term Q_D that emerges from the explicit averaging procedure, induces the second difference to the standard Friedmann equations.
+This is because it is defined as the variance of the local expansion rate of the spacetime minus the variance of the shear inside the domain $\mathcal{D}$ .
+Therefore, if the expansion fluctuations are bigger than the shear fluctuations, $Q_D$ is positive and contributes to the acceleration of the spatial domain (c.f.
+Eq.
+(2)).
+For dominating shear fluctuations, $Q_D$ is negative, and decelerates the domain's expansion.
+This effective term $Q_D$ that emerges from the explicit averaging procedure, induces the second difference to the standard Friedmann equations.
 By the integrability condition of the equations for the average scale factor (Eqs.
-(1) and (2)), Q_D is connected to the average internal curvature of the domain D. Unlike in the
+(1) and (2)), $Q_D$ is connected to the average internal curvature of the domain $\mathcal{D}$ .
+Unlike in the

-Friedmann case, where the curvature scales as a_D^{-2} , the dependence of the average curvature $\langle R \rangle_D$ on a_D , has not necessarily the form of a simple power law.
-In fact it can be shown that the curvature picks up an integrated contribution of the variation of Q_D and evolves in this way generically away from the flat initial conditions, expected to emerge from inflation.
+Friedmann case, where the curvature scales as $a_D^{-2}$ , the dependence of the average curvature $\langle R \rangle_D$ on $a_D$ , has not necessarily the form of a simple power law.
+In fact it can be shown that the curvature picks up an integrated contribution of the variation of $\mathcal{Q}D$ and evolves in this way generically away from the flat initial conditions, expected to emerge from inflation.